Production of Justice League (film): #ReleaseTheSnyderCut movement

 Immediately after the theatrical release of Justice League, fans created an online petition to release the "Snyder Cut" that gained more than 180,000 signatures.
 The movement, which uses the hashtag #ReleaseTheSnyderCut on social media, began before fans had any knowledge that a cut of Snyder's Justice League film actually existed in any capacity.
 The movement was ignited by the divisive reaction toward the theatrical cut, knowing that Snyder left directorial duties and the final cut of the film in the hands of Joss Whedon and the assumption that Whedon created an inferior film.
 The circumstances have been compared to a similar situation with the film Superman II (1980).
 Both Justice League and Superman II feature a director that was replaced, for different reasons, before completion of a film, which led to a second director coming in and making substantial changes to the tone of each film.
 Although the reasoning behind each director's departure differs, Richard Donner was able to complete his Superman II cut in 2006.
-Some assumed that an alternate cut of Justice League was inevitable because historically several of Snyder's films have been re-released as extended cuts for home media (Watchmen, Batman v Superman: Dawn of Justice) which are seen by some critics as superior to the original version.
+Some assumed that an alternate cut of Justice League was inevitable because historically several of Snyder's films have been re-released as extended cuts for home media (Watchmen (2009), Batman v Superman: Dawn of Justice) which are seen by some critics as superior to the original version.
+In July 2018, The Wall Street Journal reported that Warner Bros. had no plans of releasing an alternate cut of Justice League.
+In November 2019, both The Hollywood Reporter and Variety independently reported Warner had no plans to release the "Snyder Cut", with the latter quoting an inside source as saying, "That's a pipe dream.
+There's no way it's ever happening".